rgoncalvss/salus_api/README.md

 ## API Documentation

 The API documentation will be available at `https://salus-api-9h6s.onrender.com/docs/`.
-(Note that it could take some time to load because off the free render instance)
+(Note that it could take some time to load because off the free Render instance)